szeged/csibe/README.md

 ## Basic usage

 To create a new measurement project first checkout out 'bin/create_sample_project' script.
 This will help you through to create your own measurement.
-To create a new measurement project first checkout out 'bin/create_sample_project' script.
-This will help you through to create your own measurement.
 To create a measurement project that uses a cross-compiler check out the 'bin/create_sample_cross_compile_project' script.

 ## Links